Latest Update: July 24, 2019 — version 1.0

 I interpreted the theme of Infamy not as about an individual person, infamous for his or her deeds, but rather as a concept, infamous for its latent existence within all of us.
 Beyond that, there isn't much I wish to say about the story itself—reading it should convey everything I wished to present.

 While this is a work by 3 Halves Games, it was created solely by the developer and writer, M.H.
 Abdul-Rahim.
-However, this story does related to a previous 3HG work: it is the prequel to our 3D exploration game, EXTRA PLANETARY.
+However, this story does relate to a previous 3HG work: it is the prequel to our 3D exploration game, EXTRA PLANETARY.

 Thank you for reading.